Soursop: Distribution

 Annona muricata is tolerant of poor soil and prefers lowland areas between the altitudes of 0 to 1200 m.
-The exact origin is unknown; it is native to the tropical regions of the Americas and is widely propagated.
+The exact origin is unknown; it is native to the tropical regions of the continental Americas and is widely propagated.
 It is an introduced species on all temperate continents, especially in subtropical regions.

 Cultivation

 The plant is grown for its 10–35 cm long, prickly, green fruit, which can weigh up to 10 kg, making it the largest Annona fruit, though not as large as the related junglesop Anonidium mannii.
 Away from its native area, some limited production occurs as far north as southern Florida within USDA Zone 10; however, these are mostly garden plantings for local consumption.
 It is also grown in parts of China and Southeast Asia and is abundant on the Island of Mauritius.
 The main suppliers of the fruit are Mexico followed by Peru, Brazil, Ecuador, Guatemala, and Haiti.
 To aid soursop breeders and stimulate further development of genomic resources for this globally important plant family, the complete genome for Annona muricata was sequenced in 2021.